nl231/edx-platform/docs/en_us/course_authors/source/exercises_tools/molecule_viewer.rst

 Create the Molecule Viewer Tool
 *******************************

-.. note:: Before you begin:

-  * Make sure you have a tool that can compress files into a .zip folder.

-  * Make sure you have permission to upload files to a third-party file hosting site such as Amazon Web Services Simple Storage Service (AWS S3).
+.. note:: Before you begin, make sure you have permission to upload files to a third-party file hosting site such as Amazon Web Services Simple Storage Service (AWS S3).
 When you create the molecule viewer, you'll upload a .zip file to the file hosting site.

 To create the molecule viewer tool, you'll download and edit some files, upload the files to a file hosting site, and then create a component in Studio that references those files.